 Packed full of vitamin c, iron, potassium, calcium and antioxidants this mighty “super food” is a powerful addition to adding to your kids’ morning smoothies or orange juice.
 Baobab tastes slightly like sherbet, so even the fussiest children will love the slightly tangy taste added to a tropical juices or smoothies.
 We love this Zingy Baobab Carrot Juice recipe for inspiration.

-Manuka honey has antimicrobial properties which have significant potential therapeutic benefits.
+Manuka, Jarrah and Red Gum honey have antimicrobial properties which have significant potential therapeutic benefits.
 Enjoy the honey raw, as a natural sweetening ingredient in cooking or diluted in warm water or with fresh lemon juice.
+Honey is the only recommended remedy for cough by the NHS for children aged 12 months to 12 years.

 Ginger is one of nature’s wonderful “super foods”.
 Full of nutrients, antioxidants and vitamins it is great at boosting immunity, reducing pain, and is also anti-fungal and anti-inflammatory.
 Simply squeeze a small piece of peeled fresh ginger (the size of your child’s thumb) together with a couple of apples, then get your kids to down the shot in one.
 You may want to “chase” the shot with more apple juice, but most kids just love the ginger kick.